careers-leela/StockMarket/Readme.md

     benefit due to constant invalidation and cache misses.

 -   **Use Cases Where Caching Is Beneficial**:

-    -   **Broker Information**: Relatively static data like broker profiles can be cached.

     -   **Most Frequently Queried Tickers**: Caching the current average or latest price of top 100 tickers might be viable with intelligent TTL (Time To Live) settings.